By Julie McManus

 In Forrester Research's new book by Kerry Bodine and Harley Manning: Outside In: The Power of Putting Customers at the Centre of Your Business, the competitive advantage of customer experience, the disciplines surrounding it and how it transforms companies is explored (including some of Engine's own work).

 For Engine Service Design, our role is to enable businesses to put customers at their centre.
 To deliver great services, you have to be a great service organisation: not just outside in, but inside and out.
-Here are some tips to get there.
+Here are some tips on how to get there:

-1. Have a clear ethos and principles: Having an ethos and principles aligned across the leaders works as a checklist for cohesion in delivery and brand identity and impact.
+1. Have a clear ethos and principles: Having an ethos and principles aligned across the leadership team works as a checklist for cohesion in delivery and brand identity and impact.

 - As a leadership team, work through the range of desires and tenets to be embodied.
 Boil them down into simple principles and a brand identity that all agree on

 - Ensure that the principles become the tenets of the organisation and that current practice is aligned to them

 - For future initiatives and development, utilise this as a checklist to ensure that they are representative of the organisation.

 2. Have a customer-centric vision and strategy: Having a customer-centric vision for the organisation as a whole and a strategy to achieve it will direct thinking to the higher aims and the long-term targets.
 Establish a customer-centric vision based on your principles and your targets - think big!

 - Develop a strategy and timeline to plan and direct work and involvement

 - Get a variety of departments on board - a clearly defined strategy can include their inputs without getting lost in internal politics.